bigchaindb/bigchaindb/docs/server/source/data-models/inputs-outputs.rst

 When one creates a condition, one can calculate its fulfillment length (e.g.
 96).
 The more complex the condition, the larger its fulfillment length will be.
-A BigchainDB federation can put an upper limit on the complexity of the conditions, either directly by setting an allowed maximum fulfillment length, or
+A BigchainDB federation can put an upper limit on the complexity of the conditions, either directly by setting a maximum allowed fulfillment length, or
 `indirectly <https://github.com/bigchaindb/bigchaindb/issues/356#issuecomment-288085251>`_
 by :ref:`setting a maximum allowed transaction size <Enforcing a Max Transaction Size>` which would limit the overall complexity accross all inputs and outputs of a transaction.
+Note: At the time of writing, there was no configuration setting to set a maximum allowed fulfillment length, so the only real option was to
+:ref:`set a maximum allowed transaction size <Enforcing a Max Transaction Size>`.

 If someone tries to make a condition where the output of a threshold condition feeds into the input of another “earlier” threshold condition (i.e. in a closed logical circuit), then their computer will take forever to calculate the (infinite) “condition URI”, at least in theory.
 In practice, their computer will run out of memory or their client software will timeout after a while.